carru93/GiftFinder/README.md

 - **Gift search** based on age, gender, location, and interests/hobbies.
 - **Public/Private wishlist**: users can make their wishlist public.
 - **Social features**: follow other users to see their interests, wishlists, and hobbies.
-- **Suggested gifts**: the app suggests some gifts that can fit the logged user, it alos avoids suggesting gifts the user already owns.
+- **Suggested gifts**: the app suggests some gifts that can fit the logged user, it also avoids suggesting gifts the user already owns.
 - **Gift creation**: users can suggest and update gifts.
 - **Forum**: users can talk to each other creating and commenting posts.